Real-Dev-Squad/website-my/README.md

 ### Linting

-- `yarn run lint`: To allow the linter to check for problems
+- `yarn lint`: To allow the linter to check for problems
-- `yarn run lint:fix`: To allow linter to fix the auto-fixable problems
+- `yarn lint:fix`: To allow linter to fix the auto-fixable problems

 ### Note: For solving CORS errors while making API calls during development, please make sure to follow step 1 from [this](https://github.com/Real-Dev-Squad/website-code-docs/tree/main/docs/dev/https-dev-url-cors) documentation .
 This project has taken care of step 2 in itself.

 ### Building

-- `yarn run build` (production)
+- `yarn build` (production)
 - (or `ember build --environment production`)
 - `ember build` (development)